ibm-cloud-docs/sell/software-partner-details.md

    * Do not include the name of the company, any former product names, or details such as deployment target, method, or pricing.
 You can include this information in your readme file.
    * Do not include "{{site.data.keyword.cloud_notm}}".

-## Update your product information by using the API
+## Updating your product information by using the API
 {: #sw-update-product-api}
 {: api}

-You can programmatically update your product details by calling the Partner Center Sell API as shown in the following sample request.
-The example updates the name of the product to `my-updated-product`:
+You can programmatically update your product details by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-product){: external} as shown in the following sample request.
+The example updates the name of the product to `My updated product`:

 ```bash
 curl --request PATCH \